Gtiko/Restaurant-management-application/README.md

 ## Restaurant Management App

-You will create a mobile application to help restaurant owners manage their food.

 The owners must sign up for a new account (using a unique email, phone number, full name, password, and address).
 Every time they login in successfully, the application will display three tabs:
 1. **List of Foods**